MPAGS-CPP-2020/mpags-day-4-AidanWiederhold/src/README.md

                    Stdout will be used if not supplied

   -k KEY           Specify the cipher KEY
-                   A null key, i.e. no encryption, is used if not supplied
+                   For the Caesar Cipher a null key, i.e. no encryption, is used if not supplied.
+                   For the Playfair Cipher the Alphabet is used as a key so encryption will be performed.

   --encrypt        Will use the cipher to encrypt the input text (default behaviour)